awmacpherson/SWIPs/SWIPs/swip-35.md

 So when nodes swear on to provide insurance (or insurance/availability level X service), they register their address with a stake on a (the?) staking contract.
 It is important that providers should be distributed evenly in neighbourhoods, ideally of the same size as that dictated by the reserve.

-Maybe all full nodes are providers by default.
-This is very useful because when a node provides the service, they expect chunks to their neighbourhood by the secondary address (the hash of the BMT address) of a CAC --- from now a *new chunk type*.
-Once they receive it, they must provide the uploader with a storage receipt as an acknowledgment which they send back to the originator using the same route (backwarding).

 Some insurers may just take on the task of keeping the chunks retrieveable.
 For this, they need to keep a postage batch alive that issued the stamp of the chunk, throughout the period matching the requirement in the chunk request.

 They can keep the chunk in this batch retrieveable by regularly topping up the batch if needed.
 Since the hashes are uniformly distributed, this batch is expected to be naturally balanced as it should be.
 So it is quite realistic for the node to be able to fill it.